spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Verify the Profile

-To check out the cluster profile creation in Palette, login to [Palette](https://console.spectrocloud.com), and from the left **Main Menu** click on **Profiles** to access the profile page.
-Scan the list and look for a cluster profile with the following name pattern `tf-[cloud provier]-profile`.
+To check out the cluster profile creation in Palette, log in to [Palette](https://console.spectrocloud.com), and from the left **Main Menu** click on **Profiles**.
+Locate the cluster profile with the name pattern `tf-[cloud provier]-profile`.
 Click on the cluster profile to review its details, such as layers, packs, and versions.

 ![A view of the cluster profile](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_cluster_profile_view.png)